Sound Fountain

 Symphony No. 3 (Schubert)

-By asking Laszlo Halasz to join Remington Records in 1952, Don Gabor brought the classical catalog to a higher level.
-Although Gabor himself always had excellent contacts with artists of ethnic popular music, local jazz musicians and several outstanding performers of classical music, through conductor Laszlo Halasz, now Recording Director of the company, Gabor had access to a new group of conductors, soloists and orchestras of quality.
-One of the conductors was Thor Johnson.
+By asking Laszlo Halasz to join Remington Records as Recording Director, in 1952, after Edward Kilenyi had left for Florida, Don Gabor brought the classical catalog to a higher level.
+Gabor always had excellent contacts with artists of ethnic popular music, and with local jazz musicians.
+Through conductor Laszlo Halasz, Gabor had access to many more artists and musicians, orchestras of quality, and conductors.
+One of the conductors was the eminent Thor Johnson in Cincinnati.

 In 1947 Thor Johnson had become music director of the Cincinnati Symphony Orchestra, a quality ensemble, disciplined in the classical repertory and also in the music of modern composers.
-Thanks to the new conductor, the orchestra's signature was becoming more modern than it had been before.
-The Cincinnati Symphony not only performed existing compositions of many a modern American composer, but Thor Johnson himself did commission many works himself to be premiered by the orchestra.
-The current website of the orchestra states that during his 11 years in Cincinnati, Johnson conducted the premieres of 120 American and European works, half of which were commissioned by him.
+Thanks to the new conductor, the orchestra's signature was becoming more modern than it had been before under Fritz Reiner and Eugene Goossens.
+Now under Thor Johnson the Cincinnati Symphony not only performed existing compositions of many a modern American composer, but Thor Johnson did commission many works himself to be premiered by the orchestra.
+The current website of the orchestra states that during his 11 years in Cincinnati, Johnson conducted the premieres of 120 American and European works, half of which were commissioned by him!

 The Cincinnati Symphony Orchestra has been one of the top ranking symphonic ensembles in the country since its inception in 1895.
 That year it presented three series of three concerts each, with an orchestral unit of 48 players.
 Today, this 85-members organization of virtuoso players gives approximately a hundred concerts each season.